 Only Weighs 9 Pounds – Lightest Stroller on This List

 Were you impressed by the 3DLite’s 13 pounds?
 Then this will blow your mind: the gb Pockit+ is only nine pounds and breaks down in two simple steps.
 That said, it’s the lightest lightweight travel stroller on this list, ensuring it’s perfect for storing in trains, airplanes, and trunks with ease.
-This also makes it easy to tote your child around – even with a single hand!
+This also makes it easy to tote your child – even with a single hand!

 Most Compact Option

 For those seeking lightweight travel strollers that are ridiculously compact, look no further than the gb Pockit+.
-This incredible stroller beats the competitor compact strollers as it folds down in two steps and becomes as tiny as a briefcase.
+This incredible everyday stroller beats the competitor compact strollers as it folds down in two steps and becomes as tiny as a briefcase.
 Seriously – people might think you’re headed to the office rather than preparing for an adventure with your family!

 Designed for All-Terrain Use